rpivo/react-vs-svelte-vs-vue/README.md

   - loose-envify helps convert Node environment variables to strings.
   - object-assign is a polyfill for `Object.assign()`.

-The footprint of these external dependencies is relatively small, totalling 78kb out of the full 3.8mb after installing `react` and `react-dom`.
+The footprint of these external dependencies is relatively small, totalling 78kb out of the full 3.8mb after installing `react` and `react-dom`, so their inclusion doesn't negatively affect the weight of the node_modules folder.

+You could argue that React's use of these packages makes it less "monolothic" and more community-driven than the other two frameworks.
+Of course, none of these frameworks would be here without their communities, but it's a small detail that could be meaningful to some.

 The biggest item of all installed packages is `react-dom`, coming out to 3.1mb, or roughly 82% of the total size of the node_modules folder.

 #### Pros: